ballerina-platform/ballerina-dev-website/learn/guides/managing-dependencies.md

 The dependency versions are automatically figured out by the compiler when a package is built.
 The latest compatible versions of the dependencies are resolved by searching the packages of dependencies in the distribution repository and the Ballerina Central repository and if specified from the local repository as well.

-When you execute `bal build` for the first time on the package, The CLI operation will auto-generate the `Dependencies.toml` in the package root.
+When you execute `bal build` for the first time on the package, the CLI operation will auto-generate the `Dependencies.toml` in the package root.
 This will contain the resolved dependency versions.
-From thereon, the versions locked in the `Dependencies.toml` are considered as the minimum required versions for subsequent builds.
+From thereon, the versions locked in the `Dependencies.toml` are considered as the minimum required versions for the subsequent builds.

-In subsequent builds, the compiler will automatically update the versions of dependencies in patch level.
+In the subsequent builds, the compiler will automatically update the versions of the dependencies at the patch level.
 Therefore, if any patch release has been done for a dependency, the compiler will intelligently pick the latest patch version when the package is built.

 >**Note:** Automatic updates for minor and major versions are not supported by the compiler yet but you can achieve it by deleting the `Dependencies.toml` file if it is absolutely necessary.

 The `Dependencies.toml` file is auto-generated and managed by the Ballerina CLI and does not need user intervention.
-Updating versions of existing dependencies, adding dependency entries related to a newly added import statement and deleting entries of a removed import statement are handled by the CLI itself.
+Updating the versions of the existing dependencies, adding dependency entries related to a newly-added import statement, and deleting entries of a removed import statement are handled by the CLI itself.

 ## Using dependencies from the Local Repository

-Local repository is useful to test a package that is in the development phase or else for fixing bugs.
-To specify a dependency from the local repository first you need to publish it to the local repository using the following steps:
+The local repository is useful to test a package that is in the development phase or else for fixing bugs.
+To specify a dependency from the local repository, first, you need to publish it to the local repository by following the steps below.

-1. Create the Ballerina archive
+1. Create the Ballerina archive.

 ```bash
 bal pack
 ```

-2. Publish to local repository
+2. Publish to the local repository.
 ```bash
 bal push -–repository local
 ```

-If you already have the Ballerina Archive, then you can simply use the following command:
+If you already have the Ballerina Archive, then you can simply execute the following command:

 ```bash
 bal push –-repository local <path-to-bala-archive>
 ```

-3. Specify the dependency in `Ballerina.toml`
+3. Specify the dependency in the `Ballerina.toml` file.

 ```toml
 [[dependency]]